U.K. considering joining U.S. airline electronics ban

-The United Kingdom could follow the United States in preventing passengers on direct flights from some countries in the Middle East and Africa from carrying almost all types of electronic devices in the cabin, government sources said Tuesday.
+The United Kingdom could follow the United States in preventing passengers on flights from some countries in the Middle East and Africa from carrying devices such as laptops and tablets in the cabin, government sources said Tuesday.

 Prime Minister Theresa May is privy to the same information and intelligence as U.S. officials, a Downing Street source told CNN.
 She has discussed security several times with U.S. officials over the past few weeks, the source said.